Search programs

 Higher Pay

-Another benefit of getting a master’s degree in finance is the potential for an increase in pay.
+Another benefit of getting a master’s degree in finance is the potential for a pay increase.

 This includes finance professionals with all types of degrees.
 Professionals with graduate degrees tend to earn even more.